Slovak Volunteer Campaigns: Build up to the revolt

-Though many calls for autonomy came from nearly every corner of the Empire, Vienna noted that at neither the Pan-Slavic conference nor other Slavic uprisings was the thought of the breakup of the Empire considered, only this was so in Hungary.
+Though many calls for autonomy came from nearly every corner of the Empire, Vienna noted that neither at the Pan-Slavic conference, nor at other Slavic uprisings was the thought of the splitting or dissolving the Empire considered, which was only called for in Hungary.
 Seeing the situation as malleable, the Emperor along with his closest advisors authorized armed action against the Hungarian uprising.
 This first manifested itself in the form of the leader of the Croatians, Ban (governor) Josip Jelačić, a friend of the Slovaks, who was authorized to march against the Hungarians in August 1848 after the Hungarians had defied a direct imperial order.
 Despite this, Vienna's response to the Hungarian uprising had stayed largely quiet and mixed.
 While allowing Jelacic to march against the Magyars, they had also given the Hungarian Army several units in order to help preserve internal order.
 At the same time, Slovaks started working with Jelacic's Croatians by creating a Slovak volunteer corps.
 This corps was put together and gathered in Vienna from August to September 1848.
 In order to lead this burgeoning revolt, a Slovak National Council was organized in Vienna, where a marker stands today commemorating the spot.
-The council was made up of Štúr, Hurban and Hodža—the "big three" of the Slovak nationalist groups—with the Czech František Zach as commander-in-chief.
+The council was made up of Štúr, Hurban and Hodža— the "big three" of the Slovak nationalist groups— with the Czech František Zach as commander-in-chief.